 I am a freelance space writer and blogger with a life-long passion for space exploration and astronomy.
 My interest began in childhood, when I saw Carl Sagan’s Cosmos for the first time on TV.
 I was hooked and would collect any space-related newsclippings I could find.
 In elementary school, with a natural love of art and writing, I would sometimes give astronomy presentations in class and did a space “book” and calendar as class projects.

-After focusing on art and design through high school and college, and then following related pursuits, I decided to “return to my roots” and started my blog The Meridiani Journal in 2005, which is a chronicle of planetary exploration.
+After focusing on art and design through high school and college, and then following related pursuits, I decided to “return to my roots” and started my blog The Meridiani Journal in 2005, which was a chronicle of planetary exploration.
+In 2015, the blog was renamed as Planetaria.
 While interested in all aspects of space exploration, my primary passion is planetary science.
-In 2011, I started writing about space on a freelance basis, and now also currently write for The Spaceflight Group, AmericaSpace, Universe Today and Examiner.com.
-I have also been published in The Mars Quarterly and have done supplementary writing for the well-known iOS app Exoplanet for iPhone and iPad.
+In 2011, I started writing about space on a freelance basis, and now currently write for EarthSky and AmericaSpace.
+I have also written for Universe Today and SpaceFlight Insider, have been published in The Mars Quarterly and have done supplementary writing for the well-known iOS app Exoplanet for iPhone and iPad.

-I live in North Vancouver, BC, Canada, which is close to downtown Vancouver, nestled between the scenic mountains and ocean of the Pacific west coast.
+I live in North Vancouver, BC, Canada, nestled between the scenic mountains and ocean of the Pacific west coast.